 With all these amenities at your fingertips, really all you have to bring to the camp is your food and drink!
 When you’re done with all the borrowed equipment, simply fold or pack it up, and you’re all set to trek back home.

 As for my stay at Namcheon, it was carefree and easy.
 The tent was clean, the bathroom was spotless — and heated! — and all the supplies were so convenient.
 I’m an older gal, so the air mattress didn’t make for the best night’s sleep.
-Too, I’m glad I brought my own pillow, as the camp gives you those cinder-block rectangular things that clearly aren’t meant for human necks.
+And I’m glad I brought my own pillow, as the camp gives you those cinder-block rectangular things that clearly aren’t meant for human necks.
 On the chilly night that I stayed there, I was thanking the heavens for the heating mat — wondrous doesn’t begin to describe how it felt!
 Lastly, the camp was pretty empty, except for one other party camped out in one of the nearby regular tents.
 Across from us there’d been a group of monks (I kid you not!) grilling out, but they ate and ran.